pedrom34/TutoAsus/Readme.md

 Still on the same page, enable SSH access by selecting "LAN Only", the interface will pass in https on port 8443 automatically:
 >![Interface routeur, activation SSH et GUI en https 8443](https://i.imgur.com/nq3UtuH.png)

-JFFS is a writeable partition of the router's flash memory, which will allow you to store small files (such as scripts) without the need to have a USB disk connected.
-This space will survive a reboot.
+JFFS is a writeable partition of the router's flash memory, which will allow you to store small files (such as scripts) without the need to have an USB disk connected.
+This partition will survive a reboot.
 It will also be available quite early on boot (before USB disks).
 In short, this partition is necessary for what we want to do.

 The router's graphical interface, reached with address 192.168.1.1, uses port 80 by default.
 Except that our reverse proxy will need ports 80 and 443, so we move the GUI to port 8443.
 The router will be accessible via https://192.168.1.1:8443, freeing ports 80 and 443.